DevOpsBootcamp/website/source/13_opensource.rst

 Your Homework
 -------------

-* Find a project that you'd like to get involved with this summer
+* Find a project that you'd like to get involved with
 * Join IRC, mailing lists, etc.
 * Pull the code and run its tests using what you've learned
 * Find something you can contribute to the project